 JANUARY 15, 1934, BIHAR: An earthquake, measuring 8.4 on the Richter scale, that rocked northern Bihar, was one of the worst in India’s history.
 The death toll was estimated at about 10,000 people, while another 10,000 were made homeless.
 The Ramakrishna Mission conducted primary relief through 14 centres and rehabilitation included the erection of 1993 temporary and 1428 semi-permanent huts, supplying cash or distributing materials for the erection of another 944 semi-permanent shelters etc. The Mission also repaired and cleaned houses and drinking water wells.

-SEPTEMBER 30, 1993, LATUR, MAHARASHTRA: The Latur earthquake took the lives of about 12,000 people and caused property damage that was estimated at Rs.
-900 crore.
-Relief and rehabilitation was conducted by the Ramakrishna Mission between October 1993 and April 1999.
+September 30, 1993, LATUR, MAHARASHTRA: The Latur earthquake took the lives of about 12,000 people and caused property damage that was estimated at Rs.
+900 crores.
+Relief and rehabilitation were conducted by the Ramakrishna Mission between October 1993 and April 1999.
 Primary relief was provided in Haregaon and neighbouring villages to about 3000 families.
-Rehabilitation concentrated on three villages where 646 houses, 3 school shelters, 3 community prayer halls, 6 children’s parks were constructed.
-The supply of water and electricity were also restored.
-A special feature of this project was a follow-up program for the long-term socio-economic development.
+Rehabilitation concentrated on three villages where 646 houses, 3 school shelters, 3 community prayer halls, and 6 children’s parks were constructed.
+The supply of water and electricity was also restored.
+A special feature of this project was a follow-up program for long-term socio-economic development.
 The total expenditure amounted to Rs.
 5.25 crore.

 JANUARY 26, 2001, GUJARAT: An earthquake, measuring 6.9 on the Richter scale, affected 21 of the 25 districts in Gujarat.
 In Gujarat, relief began on the very day of the disaster and extended until March 2003.
 Thousands of victims benefited from the distribution of essential items in 281 villages in 5 of the 21 affected districts.
-Rehabilitation was provided at Porbandar, Rajkot, Surendranagar and Kutch districts.
-Here 390 quake proof houses, 81 quake proof schools, 5 community centres and 7 water reservoirs were built.
+Rehabilitation was provided in Porbandar, Rajkot, Surendranagar and Kutch districts.
+Here 390 quake-proof houses, 81 quake-proof schools, 5 community centres and 7 water reservoirs were built.
 Another 190 houses were made available under the ‘Build your own house scheme’.
 The total cost amounted to Rs.
-20 crore.
+20 crores.

-APRIL TO JULY 1986, WESTERN INDIA: Drought relief operations were conducted in Sourastra region for the four months ending in July.
-Distribution of cooking materials, water, clothes, cattle fodder was provided to over 36, 833 persons belong to 5107 families.
+APRIL TO JULY 1986, WESTERN INDIA: Drought relief operations were conducted in the Sourashtra region for the four months ending in July.
+Distribution of cooking materials, water, clothes, and cattle fodder was provided to over 36, 833 persons belonging to 5107 families.

 APRIL TO AUGUST 2000, WESTERN INDIA: The lack of rainfall in western India gave rise to a severe drought.
 The Ramakrishna Mission’s centres in Gujarat and Rajasthan conducted a drought relief operation that not only included the distribution of cooked and dry food, utensils and clothes, but also fodder, cattle feed, drinking water and medical assistance to thousands of cattle.
 The total expenditure amounted to Rs.
 63.29 lakh.